SS Aenos (1944): History

 Rodenbek was built for Knohr & Burchard, Hamburg.
 She was seized in May 1945 at Flensburg, passed to the MoWT and renamed Empire Contyne.
 Her port of registry was changed to London.
 She was placed under the management of W A Souter & Co Ltd. The Code Letters GSNY and United Kingdom Official Number 180739 were allocated.

 In 1946, Empire Contyne was allocated to the United States Maritime Commission.
 She was allocated to the reserve fleet on 23 October 1946.
 On 28 April 1948, she was sold to the Smith-Johnson Steamship Corporation, New York, for $65,733.
 Delivery was on 28 May 1948.

 On 15 September 1951, Empire Contyne was sold to Compagnia Maritime Estrella, Panama and was renamed Aenos.
 She was operated under the management of P D Marchessini & Co.

-In 1963, Aenos was sold to the Souther Star Shipping Co, Liberia and was renamed Marlin.
+In 1963, Aenos was sold to the Southern Star Shipping Co, Liberia and was renamed Marlin.
 She served until 18 October 1965 when her cargo shifted on a voyage from Tampa, Florida, United States to Port Williams, Nova Scotia, Canada.
 Marlin sank 130 nmi off Cape Fear, North Carolina (34°38′N 75°32′W).
 Of her 23 crew, 22 were rescued by the British motorship Piako, and the other was rescued by a helicopter of the United States Coast Guard.
 The Coast Guard had despatched USCGC Chilula to the assistance of Marlin on receiving her distress call, but it lost sight of her after nightfall.